maxstc/arrowz/README.md

 ## Todo
 1. fix server telling client who they are
-2. make client structure mimic server structure
-3. make lobby resets work for client
-4. auto reset lobby 3 seconds after everyone dies
-5. show starting position before game start
+2. show starting position before game start
-6. menu to set settings that are stored as cookies
+3. menu to set settings that are stored as cookies
-7. cookie to reconnect
+4. cookie to reconnect
-8. cli arg to choose what port server runs on
+5. cli arg to choose what port server runs on